WHAT CAN YOU DO WITH A DEGREE IN FORENSIC SCIENCE?

 - Foster and Freeman www.fosterfreeman.co.uk manufacture equipment used in police and forensic science laboratories worldwide for forensic analysis of documents, paint, glass, fibres.

 - Environmental Scientifics Group www.esg.co.uk Activities include forensic analysis, workplace and environmental monitoring, product and materials testing, and contaminated land analysis.

-- CY40R Criminal Forensics www.cy4or.co.uk/about/careers specialist in digital forensic services and edisclosure.
+- CYFOR Criminal Forensics www.cyfor.co.uk specialist in digital forensic services and edisclosure.
 Regularly recruit graduates

 - Advanced Simtech www.advancedsimtech.com Engineering Consultancy specialising in the application of Forensic 3D Laser Scanning.
 Welcome applications from students for both industrial placement and graduate roles.
 Mostly work for the Police (80% of our business) predominantly with collision investigation units: helping to identify the identity of drivers and working back from limited evidence to help determine what happens to the people in the vehicles.
 Also help Major incident teams who deal with Murders, serious assaults, suspicious falls, and hangings.
 Carry out simple visualisations or physics based reconstructions where we use computer models to predict the results of certain situations.
 Can demonstrate bullet trajectories and line of sight of any witness in or around the crime scene.
 CCTV analysis, turning 2D still images into 3D scenes to demonstrate where people were.

 DESTINATIONS OF KENT FORENSIC SCIENCE GRADUATES (EU Graduates)